HorvathLab/NGS/SCExecute/README.md

 be [extracted](docs/Barcodes.md) from read-names or BAM-file tags populated by a variety of tools, included STARsolo and UMI-tools, and can be restricted to barcodes of interest.
-Implemented in Python3 using the PySAM package and [distributed](https://github.com/HorvathLab/NGS/releases/tag/SCExecute-1.3.1) for Linux, MacOS, and Python environments, SCExecute builds on other NGS tools from the Horvath lab, including [SCReadCounts](../SCReadCounts#readme).
+Implemented in Python3 using the PySAM package and [distributed][Current version] for Linux, MacOS, and Python environments, SCExecute builds on other NGS tools from the Horvath lab, including [SCReadCounts](../SCReadCounts#readme).

-SCExecute is [available](https://github.com/HorvathLab/NGS/releases/tag/SCExecute-1.3.1) as a self-contained binary package for 64-bit
-Linux systems, as Python source, and MacOS (Darwin).
+SCExecute is [available][Current version] as a self-contained binary package for 64-bit Linux systems, as Python source, and MacOS (Darwin).
 The self-contained binary package is appropriate for most Linux and MacOS users.
 The pythonic version requires pysam, numpy and scipy along with other packages (See